ShareBack to blog

 Well, in the simplest of terms, a credit score is a method that lenders use to estimate how likely it is that you’ll be able to repay any money you borrow.
 Using a range of information – from your repayment history to how often you’ve moved house – they’ll give you a score that represents how safe a prospect you are for borrowing money.
 The higher the score, the lower the perceived risk of lending to you, which means you can borrow more money at favourable rates.

-A bad credit score on the other hand means that it’s a little bit more difficult to find a lender to let you borrow money.
-However, there are companies out there that specialise in loans for people with a bad credit score.
+A bad credit score on the other hand means that it’s more difficult to find a lender who is happy to lend to you.
+However, there are companies out there that specialise in loans for people with a weaker credit score.

 What is a good credit score out of 700?
 And what is a poor credit score?